 Makes Your Car Look Shiny

-It is commonly understood by most people that waxing your car will give an increase shine and make your paint look amazing.
+It is commonly understood by most people that waxing your car will give an increased shine and make your paint look amazing.

 Natural oils in the wax help add shine to the paint, giving it a fantastic, new appearance.